aelydens/teamworldbot/SETUP.md

 3. Install requirements
 `pip install -r requirements.txt`

+4. Install dotenv `pip install python-dotenv`

-4. Tell Flask how to import the app
+5. Tell Flask how to import the app
 `export FLASK_APP=emojify.py`

+6. Create the database:
+`flask db init`

+7. Run migrations:
+`flask db upgrade`

-5. Run the app
+8. Run the app:
 `flask run`

+## Development

+**Important:**

+Whenever you are developing locally, you will want to start your virtual environment by running  `. venv/bin/activate` before doing any other steps.

+You also may want to run `flask db upgrade` if any db migrations have been added.

+Any changes to models should be followed up by a `flask db migrate` and a `flask db upgrade`.
+Undo a migration by running `flask db downgrade`.

+Run a python shell with the app context by running `flask shell`.

 ## Installing additional flask extensions/Python packages